inkdropapp/docs-old/src/pages/manual/list-of-commands.md

 - Selector: `body`

+Pastes a text from clipboard.

+### core:paste-as-plain-text

+- Selector: `body`

-Pastes a text from clipboard
+Pastes a text from clipboard as plain text.

 ### core:redo